ai-ost/langchain-examples/README.md

   * `src/llm_chain_3.py` (chain)
   * `src/llm_chain_4.py` (prompt template)

-Please replace the placeholders with the actual names of your example files and descriptions of what they do.

 Remember to activate the virtual environment before running the examples, as described in the Setup section.

 ## Contributing